CCBR/CCBR_NextflowTemplate/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+description: Suggest an idea for the pipeline
-title: ""
-labels: ""
+labels: enhancement
-assignees: ""
+body:
+  - type: textarea
+    id: description
+    attributes:
+      label: Description of feature
+      description: Please describe your suggestion for a new feature.
+It might help to describe a problem or use case, plus any alternatives that you have considered.
+    validations:
+      required: true
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
-If there are alternative solutions or features you've considered, please include these!